 As she says she is a travel addict, always thinking about her next trip.
 She traveled from Europe to Africa and still counting her travels.

 Two Wandering Soles is a fun, inspiring and award-winning travel blog created by Katie and Ben, high-school sweethearts who are passionate about responsible and adventurous travel around the world.
 They have traveled around the world, taught English in South Korea, lived in a camper van in the US and even trekked to Everest Base Camp.
-They have tons of detailed travel itineraries and great tips on how you can travel more sustainably.
+They have tons of detailed travel itineraries and great tips on how you can travel more sustainable.

 She is so unique!
 Jessica Peterson released her first documentary about indigenous culture on Guam in 2016.
 She has been traveling the world since she was 21.
 Jessica started a career in journalism of music and since then she expanded her skills to include photography, web design, marketing and film making.
 Her motto is “Travel like a lady.
 Budget like a boss.”